Epyx: Growth and action focus

 For the Commodore 64, Epyx made the Fast Load cartridge which enables a fivefold speedup of floppy disk drive accesses through Commodore's very slow serial interface.
 Another hardware product was the Epyx 500XJ Joystick, which uses high-quality microswitches and a more ergonomic form factor than the standard Atari CX40 joystick while remaining compatible.

-Starting in 1986, Epyx realized that the Commodore 64 was starting to show its age, and they needed to think about the future of the company.
+Starting in 1986, Epyx realized that the Commodore 64 was starting to show its age, and it needed to think about the future of the company.
 They hired Dave Morse to explore the next generation of consoles and computers and to learn about their strengths.
 David's son wanted his father to come up with a portable game system, so he had a meeting with former colleagues at Amiga Corporation, RJ Mical and Dave Needle, to see if there was a way to design a portable gaming system.
-Internally, the handheld gaming system they were working on was called the Handy.
+Internally, the handheld gaming system it was working on was called the Handy.
 Unable to continue due to high costs, it was sold to Atari Corporation which brought it to market in 1989 as the Atari Lynx.